Alvord Desert: Fauna

 Despite the barren nature of the playa, some opportunities for wildlife observation exist.
 Wild horses sometimes drink from the springs on the eastern edge of the desert.
 In areas where natural hot springs flow into the playa, especially around the Alvord Hot Springs, one can usually find nesting long-billed curlew.
 Further out into the playa proper are numerous killdeer and snowy plover, along with the occasional American avocet.
+A 1980 survey counted 67 adult snowy plovers in the Alvord Basin, including 28 at Alvord Hot Spring and 15 at Alvord Lake.
+The birds were found on bare or sparsely vegetated alkaline ground near water.
 The outlet waters from the springs typically flow roughly one mile into the desert, and their reach roughly delineates the bird habitat.
-The nearby Steens Mountain Wilderness contains populations of bighorn sheep, mule deer, elk, and pronghorn.
-Further west is the Malheur National Wildlife Refuge, which is popular for birding.
+Long-nosed leopard lizards also live in the Alvord Basin.
+A 2006 study found relatively high numbers around dry lake beds and salt flats where greasewood was the dominant shrub.
+Their abundance declined as total shrub cover and sagebrush cover increased.